sabrinaest/CS361-Runescape-Microservice/README.md

 ### The microservice will use ZeroMQ (PyZMQ Messaging) for communication.

-### How to REQUEST data (example call included): The client will send a socket with the item name stored as a string.
+### How to REQUEST data (example call included): The client will send a socket with the item name stored as a string to ZeroMQ.
+The microservice will then recieve this string and make a GET request to the Old School Runescape API.
 ### Example:
 import zmq